sahil2504/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors Its a Rock Paer Scissors game one can play with the computer!!
+# Rock-Paper-Scissors Its a Rock Paper Scissors game one can play with the computer!!